CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 .NET offers great tooling support in VS Code (free) and Rider (free personal, paid commercial) and is supported on Linux, macOS, and of course Windows.
 It supports targeting both x64 and Arm64 architectures.

-The [dotnet cli](https://learn.microsoft.com/en-us/dotnet/core/tools/) is easy to use.
+The [dotnet cli](https://learn.microsoft.com/en-us/dotnet/core/tools/) is easy to use as well.

 Read more in [the next section on getting started](./getting-started.md).